osome-iu/DrifterBot/data/hashtag_political_alignment/README.md

 ]
 ```

-To generate the embedding with 100 dimensions, run the following command in shell:
+To generate the embedding with 100 dimensions, run the following command in the unix shell:

 ```
 python hashtag_embedding.py hashtag_sentences.json.gz 100 hashtag_embedding.csv.gz